yms0606/Doosan_Robotics_m0609_study/README.md

 ## ✨ Key Features

-- Conducted real-world-like simulations with tasks such as gear assembly, material handling, Jenga, and stacking cups.

 **Optimization**

 - Implemented algorithms to estimate paths while analyzing singularity locations caused by joint angles and devising strategies to avoid them.